Sustainability & Environment

 In a bid to continue to preserve the woodland as well as provide useable accommodation we have been careful to use local and recycled products wherever possible throughout the build.
 The huts themselves are built on recycled caravan chassis, the roofs are made from an old corn bin many of the windows and doors are reclaimed.
 Much of the timber used for the flooring and worktops was sourced on the farm, from trees that fell in the 1987 storm.
 The low voltage lighting runs from a solar panel mounted on each hut, and provides enough light for comfortable useage, but not enough to cause any real light pollution.
 The heat is generated from logs, which are sourced from a sustainable coppicing programme around the farm as well as the prunings from our cider orchards, which would otherwise be considered a waste product.

 As an active part of the local community it is very important to us that the only impact our accommodation has on our friends and neighbours is positive.
 We work hard to actively promote activities and events in the local area and work in close conjunction with our 2 most local pubs The Castle Inn and The White Dog Inn, as well as the Bodiam Ferry Company and the Curlew Restaurant.
-Parsonage Farm is our next door but one neighbour and run a small farm shop named 'Busters' where they sell a range of local produce and home killed meats.
-Through them I offer a hamper service to our guests providing the opportunity for everyone who stays with us to enjoy some of the very best produce the area has to offer.
+Parsonage Farm is our next door but one neighbour and run a small farm shop named 'Busters'.
+We sell a range of their home killed meats and other local produce.

 In the same way we use local trades and craftsmen for the many support services we require, from web design and advertising to tree surgery.
 We are currently working to support an up and coming local photographer who has asked if he can display some of his work in the huts.
 We try to promote potentially connected local businesses by building links to them from our website as well as providing information about them to our guests as part of their arrival literature.